wp-plugins/shopp-video-tutorials/readme.txt

 * First version of Shopp + Video Tutorials

 == Upgrade Notice ==

+= 1.0.2 =
+Upgrade to view new tutorials

 = 1.0.1 =
 Upgrade to access more tutorials with Shopp + Video Tutorials